tinyplex/tinybase/site/guides/04_persistence/1_an_intro_to_persistence.md

 | PowerSyncPersister    | PowerSync, via [powersync-sdk](https://github.com/powersync-ja/powersync-js)                           |
 | PostgresPersister     | PostgreSQL, via [postgres](https://github.com/porsager/postgres)                                       |

-See the Database Persistence guide for details on how to work with SQLite databases.
+See the Database Persistence guide for details on how to work with databases.

 ### Third-Party CRDT & Socket Persisters